|€150||October 4, 2020|

 This two-day painting course will offer an opportunity for intensive study of painting drapery.
+The course will run online over two consecutive days.
 Understanding the principles of drapery is crucial to painting convincing folds and swathes of fabric.
 Drapery is defined by what it does.
 Its form is conditional to the texture, weight, and tension of the fabric, and its support.
-The focus of these two days investigates the multiple methods and processes relevant for depicting folds in paint.
+The focus of these two days, investigates the multiple methods and processes relevant for depicting folds in paint.

-Day 1 will begin with an artist presentation by Keehan, where she will discuss her on-going research into the subject of drapery in painting.
-The masterclass will continue in the studio where it will be based around a staged drapery installation with theatrical lighting.
-The course will start with preliminary techniques for working in oils; setting up compositions, tonal underpainting, lighting, understanding shadows and form, and experimentation with grounds.
+Day 1 will begin with an presentation by Keehan, where she will discuss her on-going research into the subject of drapery in painting.
+The workshop will commence with a series of demonstrations and tasks based on achieving realistic representations of drapery and staging drapery installation with theatrical lighting.
+The course will start with preliminary techniques in drawing with ink, tonal studies and composition planning, to working in oil paint: setting up compositions, tonal underpainting, lighting, understanding shadows and form, and experimentation with grounds.
 It will follow with using drapery to create space and three-dimensionality.
 The course will result in participants creating immersive painting compositions.

-During the course and at moments of reflection, Keehan will discuss the history of drapery in painting and its social and political interpretations.
+During the course Keehan will discuss the history of drapery in painting and its social and political interpretations.
 She will provide a short reading list for those who would like to investigate this further.
-At the end of the masterclass, Keehan will lead a discussion on the work produced.
-One-to-one tuition will be provided throughout the masterclass.
+At the end of the workshop, Keehan will lead a discussion on the work produced.
+Virtual one-to-one tuition will be provided throughout the workshop and set times will be scheduled for each participant.

 Key learning outcomes include: